Abdullah Malik: Biography

-He was born on 10 October 1920 in Lahore, British India.
+He was born in a Kakazai family on 10 October 1920 in Lahore, British India.
 He obtained his education from the Government Islamia College.
 After he established his association with Movement for Liberation, he remained associated with the Communist Party of India until he died.

 In the 1940s, he worked for CPI's newspapers Qaumi Jang which played a significant role to the cause of dominion of India and Pakistan.
 Later, after the partition of the Indian subcontinent, he was jailed in Lahore Fort prison in 1951.

 In the 1960s, he served as London correspondent for Daily Imroze and the Pakistan Times newspapers.
 However in 1971, he was jailed by the military dictator Yahya Khan for opposing military operation in East Pakistan.
 He was among the few Pakistanis who supported Bangladesh Liberation War, following which he was dismissed from the job at Daily Imroze, which was controlled by the military dictators at the time.

 Following his dismissal, he established Azad, a daily national newspaper which was later banned by the military after Bangladesh's liberation war broke out.
 Prior to its closure, he wrote columns and on historical topics for the newspapers besides producing scholarly works on history and politics.